LA Fitness: Legal issues

 In 2018, two Black men were racially profiled and ordered to leave an LA Fitness location in New Jersey.
 Staff then called police on them twice while they were working out.

-In recent years, Fitness International closed a Washington, D.C. gym, a Baltimore gym, a Chicago Esporta Fitness, and a Bronx location among other closures as they move to focus on the Club Studio brand.
-Community members have protested one of these closures that disproportionately impact Black members in Chicago.
-Following the protests, the gym was replaced by a new boxing gym UFC.
+In 2024, Fitness International closed an Esporta Gym in Morgan Park, Chicago.
+Community members protested the closure for disproportionately impacting Black members in Chicago.
+Following the protests, Esporta was replaced by a new UFC boxing gym.

-In October 2024, the Department of Justice sued La Fitness for violating the Americans with Disabilities Act, alleging that the company discriminates against members with disabilities.
+In October 2024, the Department of Justice sued LA Fitness for violating the Americans with Disabilities Act, alleging that the company discriminates against members with disabilities.

 In August 2025, the Federal Trade Commission sued Fitness International LLC for unfair trade practices, alleging that the cancellation policies at its LA Fitness clubs made it exceedingly difficult for customers to cancel their memberships.
-Fitness International LLC disputed the allegations.
+The company disputed the allegations.